-The concept "Cloud Computing" was firstly defined as "Cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction" [55, 56, 57].
-Over the last few years, Cloud computing started to be popular in the IT industry, as it has the advantages of unlimited storage, complex processing capabilities, and access anywhere/anytime [46].
+The concept "Cloud Computing" was firstly defined as "a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction" [42, 67, 68].
+Over the last few years, Cloud computing started to be popular in the IT industry, as it has the advantages of unlimited storage, complex processing capabilities, and access anywhere/ anytime [69].
 It also provides virtual resources on demand.
-Leading IT companies such as Amazon, Microsoft, and Google adopted this model to provide services over the Internet [47].
+Leading IT companies such as Amazon, Microsoft, and Google have adopted this model to provide services over the Internet [70].

-Cloud services are divided into three layers as shown in figure 2: Software as a Service (SaaS), Platform as a Service (PaaS), and Infrastructure as a Service (IaaS).
-SaaS delivers applications running on Cloud environments through the browser to customers [58].
+Cloud services are divided into three layers, as shown in Figure 2: Software as a Service (SaaS), Platform as a Service (PaaS), and Infrastructure as a Service (IaaS).
+SaaS delivers applications running on Cloud environments through the browser to customers [71].
 PaaS refers to the operating environment including the operating system and software development frameworks.
-IaaS refers to providing instant computing infrastructure, storage, and network resources to manage the operating system, cloud applications, and cloud storage [48].
+IaaS refers to the provision of instant computing infrastructure, storage, and network resources to manage the operating system, cloud applications, and cloud storage [72].

-Figure 2: Cloud Service models
+Figure 2: Cloud service models